CSRF Protection - Backend Server

 Backend Server Integration with CSRF Cookie

-1. Authorization Callback & Token Acquisition: After the user successfully authenticates through the Wristband login flow, they are redirected to your backend server’s callback endpoint, where the authorization code is exchanged for access and refresh tokens.
+1. Authorization Callback & Token Acquisition: After the user successfully authenticates through the Wristband login flow, they are redirected to your backend server’s Callback Endpoint, where the authorization code is exchanged for access and refresh tokens.